liefery-it-legacy/github-jira-bot/README.md

 First you need a place for the bot to run.
 We at Liefery use Jenkins for this.

-* Create a new item from the Jenkins dashboard and choose `Freestyle project`
+* Create a new item from the Jenkins dashboard and choose `Pipeline`
 * Select `Git` for Source Code Management:
   * Repository URL: `git@github.com:liefery/github-jira-bot.git`
   * Branch Specifier: `*/production`